ras-al/Chemical-Visualizer/README.md

     ```sh
     npm install
     ```
-3. Start the React development server (it will open in your browser at `http://localhost:3000`):
+3. Start the React development server:
     ```sh
     npm start
     ```
+4. Open your browser at `http://localhost:3000`.
+You will be prompted to log in.
+Use the credentials you created in the backend step.

 ### 3. Frontend (PyQt5 Desktop)